microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

 The **hyperparameter-search** section controls how XT uses hyperparameter searching.

 In XT, hyperparameter searching starts from a set of named hyperparameters and their associated value distributions.
-These are normally specified in a hyperparameter config file (.txt), or they can be specified in the run command, as special arguments to your ML app.
+These are normally specified in a hyperparameter config file (.txt), or you can specify them in the run command, as special arguments to your ML app.
 Before each search run starts, the values for each hyperparameter are sampled from their distributes, according to the hyperparameter search algorithm being used.
 Once a set of values for the hyperparameters is determined, the values can be passed to the ML app through an *app config file* (.txt), or by passing command line arguments to the ML app.

 The **hyperparameter-search** section properties are:

     **option-prefix**
-        If this value is an empty string or the value "none", command line arguments are not generated for each search run.
+        If this value is an empty string or the value "none", the search run doesn't generate command line arguments.
 Otherwise, the value of **option-prefix** is used in front of each hyperparameter name to form command line arguments to the ML app.

-        For example, if **option-prefix** is set to "--", and the hyperparameter **lr** is being set to .05 by the hyperparameter search algorithm, then the command argument "--lr=.05" would be passed to your ML app on its command line when it is run.
+        For example, if **option-prefix** is set to "--", and the hyperparameter **lr** is being set to .05 by the hyperparameter search algorithm, then the command argument "--lr=.05" would be passed to your ML app on its command line when it runs.

     **aggregate-dest**
         This is where XT aggregates results for the hyperparameter search.
 This aggregation enables faster access to the log files for the runs in the search.
 The value of this property must be one of the following: